youssef2323/generativeai-projects-readmes/Code_Email_Generator/Readme.md

 # Cold Email Generator 📧

 ## Overview
-The Code Email Generator is a web-based application designed to generate personalized, AI-powered cold emails for potential clients.
+The Cold Email Generator is a web-based application designed to generate personalized, AI-powered cold emails for potential clients.
 By scraping job details from a URL, the tool processes the data to identify job descriptions and relevant skills, matching them with AtliQ's portfolio to craft a professional email.

 ⚠️ **Note**: The full source code for this project is private.
 If you are interested in viewing the code, feel free to reach out via [yi559668@gmail.com].